Representing stable complexes on projective spaces: Quotient stacks of stable complexes

 In the above diagram, the first and the second rows are mapped by $\phi$ to the same element in $W\subseteq (V'\times Quot((R^{-1})^\ast,l))$; this is because points $Q$ of the quot scheme $Quot((R^{-1})^\ast,l)$ are considered the same if they differ by an automorphism as quotients of $(R^{-1})^\ast$.
 The second and the third rows obviously differ by an action of $(\alpha, \beta)\in G$.

 Therefore, we have shown that two elements in $W$ are equivalent under the relation $\thicksim_3$ if and only if one can be obtained from the other via the action of a group element in $G$.
-It follows that $A_3^s(ch;l)/\thicksim_3$ has a global quotient stack structure, which is
+It follows that $A_3^s(ch;l)/\thicksim_3$ is in bijection with the closed points of a global quotient stack, namely

 \end{proof}

 Finally, we are ready to use Lemma \ref{_quotient_lemma_} to describe some of the strata in Lemma \ref{_stratification_lemma_}.